microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/01-introduction.md

 </table>

-The essential commands you should know for this workshop are below.
+The essential commands you should know for this workshop are listed below, with links to learn more.
 In Linux you can often send the results of one command to another using the "pipe" symbol, similar to PowerShell: <b>|</b>.

 <table style="tr:nth-child(even) {background-color: #f2f2f2;}; text-align: left; display: table; border-collapse: collapse; border-spacing: 2px; border-color: gray;">